oxylabs/google-play-scraper/README.md

   ]
 }
 ```
+To get parsed results, use the free [Custom Parser](https://developers.oxylabs.io/scraper-apis/serp-scraper-api/features/custom-parser) feature.
+Check out this in-depth [Custom Parser tutorial](https://github.com/oxylabs/custom-parser-instructions) to learn how to use it.

 With Oxylabs’ Google Play Scraper API, the data extraction process is
 as easy as it gets.
 Feel free to contact our 24/7 support team via live